csound-flossmanual/csound-floss/book/01-c-intensities.md

-The most useful thing to bear in mind is that when we double an amplitude this will provide a change of +6 dB, or when we halve an amplitude this will provide a change in of -6 dB.
+The most useful thing to bear in mind is that when we double an amplitude this will provide a change of +6 dB, or when we halve an amplitude this will provide a change of -6 dB.